kashodiya/my-open-webui/DEV-GUIDE.md

 ```bash
 ttyd -W -p 7200 /usr/bin/bash
 ```
-- Run as Docker (not useful as it SSH into docker container, and not EC2)
+- Run as Docker is not useful as it SSH into docker container, and not EC2
+- Run on EC2
 ```bash
 docker run -it --rm -p 7201:7681 tsl0922/ttyd
 ```
-- TODO: Add Caddy to make it run on HTTPS

 ## Agno